 Caroline is a registered and experienced Nutritionist.
 With the application of nutritional science, her patient centred approach to health care is totally unique.
 Caroline's passion for nutrition and its ability to enhance health and wellbeing has enabled her to support many individuals with numerous health concerns.
 She is registered and regulated by the British Association for Applied Nutritional Therapy (BANT) and is also a member of the Complementary and Natural healthcare Council (CNHC).

-As well as running two busy clinics, Caroline is a nutrition columnist for The Journal magazine.
+As well as running a busy clinic, Caroline is the nutrition columnist for the 'Journal' magazine.
 In 2017, Caroline set up her own residential nutrition retreat at Sheepdrove Organic Farm in Berkshire, something she is extremely proud of.
 The farm to fork ethos at the retreat is what Caroline is so incredibly passionate about.
 For further information and to book your place, click here.

 Caroline currently runs two nutrition clinics within the West Midlands.
 To book a consultation with Caroline, please click here and complete the relevant form.
 Alternatively, you can email Caroline directly at firstname.lastname@example.org.